-Once the non-compete expired, Matthew began applying and interviewing for jobs in the greater Philadelphia area.
-He was looking for a really specific position: "I wanted to hold onto a portion of sales in my desired new job, but I also wanted to diversify myself and learn other parts of business".
+Once the non-compete agreement expired, Matthew began applying and interviewing for jobs in the greater Philadelphia area.
+He was looking for a specific position: "I wanted to hold onto a portion of sales in my desired new job, but I also wanted to diversify myself and learn other parts of business".

-The initial steps were a breeze: "I had 3 years of sales management and administration at the state's largest (by headcount) advertising agency, enough to get me past the filter and on the phone for an interview”, retells Matt.
+The initial steps were a breeze: "I had 3 years of sales management and administration at the state's largest (by headcount) advertising agency, enough to get me past the filter and on the phone for an interview", said Matt.
 That first interview was with a phone screener, who took his information and asked some lower level questions about his experience and qualifications.
-The phone screener is the first step of the ladder, and makes sure you have the skills you list in your CV and that you are, potentially, the right person for the position.
+The phone screener is the first step of the ladder, and he or she makes sure you have the skills you list in your CV and that you are, potentially, the right person for the position.
 Matthew nailed it.

-“This man is a well received author, marketer and entrepreneur.
-He is a trusted advisor and essentially the virtual CMO of my desired employer.
+“This man is a well-received author, marketer, and entrepreneur.
+He’s a trusted advisor and essentially the virtual CMO of my desired employer.
 Once sending off the times that I was available, I panicked.
-The sinking feeling of sudden realization that I probably didn't have the level of content creation skill that they wanted began to eat me up”.
+The sinking feeling of sudden realization that I probably didn't have the level of content creation skills that they wanted began to eat me up.”

-Then, the second obstacle came: the phone interview.
-He was stunningly well prepared, and decided to sell himself on his strengths – "knowledge and experience in creating lead generation programs and analytics as well as managing a sales organization and creating a custom CRM system with no coding experience" – but ‘the question’ finally came up: "What is your experience level with creative software and how often have you used it?".
+Then came Matthew’s second obstacle: the phone interview.
+He was well prepared, and he decided to sell himself on his strengths – "knowledge and experience in creating lead generation programs and analytics as well as managing a sales organization and creating a custom CRM system with no coding experience" – but ”the question”eventually came up: "What is your experience level with creative software and how often have you used it?".

-Matthew was happy, but deep down he knew that to really get this job, he needed to walk the extra-mile.
-When reviewing his notes from the interview, he realized the CEO used the word “infographic” about 15 times when describing marketing content.
+Matthew was happy, but deep down he knew that to really get this job, he needed to go the extra mile.
+When reviewing his notes from the interview, he realized the CEO used the word infographic more than a dozen times when describing marketing content.

 Preparing To Kick Butts With Piktochart

-“The tool itself is intuitive enough for even the most panic-stricken time crunched user, and by far the leading reason was the templates.
+“The tool itself is intuitive enough for even the most panic-stricken time-crunched user, and by far the leading reason was the templates.
 I couldn't believe how many amazing templates were at my disposal!
 Anything I could ask for, there it was."

 The response was overwhelmingly positive: "I sent it over to a few good friends in the creative world asking for opinions.
-They were shocked….
-‘You did this!?!’ and 'Matt you are great at this!!’”.
-After such an energetic confidence boost, Matthew worked on his second infographic, a roadmap of what he would do if hired tomorrow.
-2 hours later he was done.
+They were shocked.
+I got responses like ’You did this!?' and 'Matt, you are great at this!'"
+After such an energetic confidence boost, Matthew worked on his second infographic, a roadmap of what he would do if he was hired.
+2 hours later, he was done.

 The Interview Day

 The interview day finally came, and Matthew was feeling extremely confident.
-That happens when you are over prepared and eager to share your work.
-Matt was ready to amaze the audience (the CEO, CFO and the CMO of the company!) with his Piktocharts, anxiously waiting the right moment: "The whole time in the back of my head I was thinking ‘ask me about my content!
+He was ready to amaze the audience (the CEO, CFO and the CMO of the company) with his Piktocharts, anxiously waiting the right moment: "The whole time in the back of my head I was thinking, ‘Ask me about my content!
 Ask me how I plan on making my lack of skills work!'".